Arizona Cardinals vs. Seattle Seahawks NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - Seattle has two wins against the spread, and is 1-3 overall, at home this year.

-- At home, the Seahawks have one win ATS (1-1) as 2.5-point underdogs or greater.
+- The Seahawks have one win ATS (1-1) as 2-point underdogs or greater at home.

-- In four home games this season, Seattle has gone over the total once.
+- Seattle has gone over the total once in four home games this year.

-- Arizona is 5-0 overall, and unbeaten against the spread, on the road.
+- Arizona is unbeaten against the spread, and 5-0 overall, in away games.

-- On the road, the Cardinals are unbeaten ATS (1-0) as 2.5-point favorites or more.
+- The Cardinals are unbeaten ATS (1-0) on the road as 2-point favorites or more.

-- This year, in five away games, Arizona has gone over the total three times.
+- This year, in five away games, Arizona has hit the over three times.

 Powered by Data Skrive.